ColterD/PancakesTF-HttpsErrorPages/README.md

 File: `default.conf`

-Example - assumes HttpErrorPages are located into `/var/www/ErrorPages/`.
+Example - assumes PancakesGG-HttpsErrorPages are located into `/var/www/ErrorPages/`.

 ```nginx
 # add one directive for each http status code